kogakure/website-11ty-stefanimhoff.de/src/posts/2014/website-typography.md

 On November 17, 2006, Oliver Reichenstein wrote on the Blog of Information Architects about the [100% Easy-2-Read Standard](https://ia.net/topics/100e2r), this concept was completely new to me.
 At that time, the font on websites was consistently set too small.
 The browser standard has always been `16px`.
 But most pages use values between 10 and 12 pixels.

-After this blog article, designers started to increase the base font size.
+After this blog post, designers started to increase the base font size.
 I even use `18px` for my floating text font.

 ## Font Weight